Office Assistant Resume Samples & Writing Guide

 Actions verbs on your resume convey leadership skills and initiative to the hiring manager, whereas using terms such as “responsible for” and “duties include” are vague and don’t communicate what you accomplished in your previous roles.

-Here are two work experience bullet-point examples with the action verbs in bold:
+Here are some work experience bullet-point examples with the action verbs in bold:

 Answered | Integrated | Prepared |